oisdk/SwiftSequence/README.md

 [1, 2, 3, 4].breakAt(3) // ([1, 2, 3], [4])
 ```

+This also has a version which takes a predicate, which returns a tuple where the first element is the prefix of `self` up until the first element that returns `true` for `isBreak`.

 ## Hop ##

 Similar to Python's slicing, this returns a sequence made by walking